koraytugay/koraytugay.github.io/content/various/maven.md

 ```

 #### Configuring Plug-Ins in pom
-Plug-ins and their behavior can be configured using within the pom.
+The configuration of a plug-in depends of what type it is.
+If a plug-in is a __build plug-in__, the configuration is done under the `build` element in `pom`.
+If it is a __reporting plug-in__, the configuration is done under the __reporting__ element.

 Consider the case where you want to enforce that your project must be compiled with Java 8.
-The following example configures the `compiler` plug-in:
+The following example configures the [compiler plug-in](https://maven.apache.org/plugins/maven-compiler-plugin/), which is a build plug-in:

 ```xml
 <build>